Killing Me Softly with His Song: Lori Lieberman version

-Aspiring musician Lori Lieberman was 19 years old in 1971 when she was introduced to veteran songwriter Norman Gimbel and composer Charles Fox; the two men signed her to a management contract in which they would write her songs and manage her career, and take 20% of her income.
-The three shared a common Jewish heritage and Scorpio astrological signs, and they began to pool songwriting ideas.
+Aspiring musician Lori Lieberman was 19 years old in 1971 when she was introduced to veteran songwriter Norman Gimbel and composer Charles Fox.
+The two men signed her to a management contract, under which they would write her songs, manage her career and take 20% of her income.
+The three shared a Jewish heritage and Scorpio astrological signs, and they began to pool songwriting ideas.
 Gimbel also began an affair with the 19-year-old Lieberman, even though he was 43 years old and married.
 The affair was kept secret for years.

-In November 1971, Lieberman, then 20, and her friend Michele Willens (daughter of millionaire Harold Willens) attended a Don McLean performance at the Troubadour nightclub in Los Angeles.
+In November 1971, Lieberman, then 20, and her friend Michele Willens (the daughter of millionaire Harold Willens) attended a Don McLean performance at the Troubadour nightclub in West Hollywood.
 McLean's hit song "American Pie" was rising in the charts, but Lieberman was strongly affected by McLean singing another song: "Empty Chairs".
-This song spurred her to write poetic notes on a paper napkin while he was performing the song.
+That song spurred her to write poetic notes on a paper napkin while he was performing the song.
 Willens has confirmed that Lieberman was "scribbling notes" on a napkin as soon as McLean began singing the song.

 After the concert, Lieberman phoned Gimbel to read him her napkin notes and share her experience of a singer reaching deep inside her world with his song.
 Lieberman's description reminded Gimbel of a song title that was already in his idea notebook: "killing us softly with some blues".
-The phrase had appeared five years earlier in the novel Hopscotch by Julio Cortázar; "and Ronald was left alone at the piano, with all the time in the world to woodshed some of his bop ideas or to kill us softly with some blues."
+The phrase had appeared five years earlier in the novel Hopscotch by Julio Cortázar: "and Ronald was left alone at the piano, with all the time in the world to woodshed some of his bop ideas or to kill us softly with some blues."
 Gimbel expanded on Lieberman's notes, fleshing them out into song lyrics.
 Gimbel said in 1973: "Her conversation fed me, inspired me, gave me some language and a choice of words."
-Gimbel passed these lyrics to Fox, who set them to music.
+Gimbel passed the lyrics to Fox, who set them to music.